nelsons502/startup/notes.md

 32. Can a DNS A record can point to an IP address or another A record.
 33. Port 443, 80, 22 is reserved for which protocol?
 34. What will the following code using Promises output when executed?

+### 11/11/23
+I just learned how to make functions in JavaScript that rearrange data and that are called when an HTML element is clicked.
+It's a pretty intuitive language, if I'm being honest.
+I am excited to get some more experience with it, since I just need more exposure.